Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/genome-browser/focus-entity.md

 # What is a Focus entity?

+The gene, variant (or any other entity) you have searched for will be front and centre in the Genome browser view and is known as the Focus entity.

-If you navigate to the Genome browser from an entity, such as a gene or variant, either by searching for that entity or from the Entity viewer, that entity is your Focus entity.
-The Focus entity is highlighted in the browser image by red dotted lines.
+The boundaries of Focus entity are highlighted in the browser by red dotted lines.
 The name and/or identifier and coordinates of the Focus entity are displayed in the Navigation bar.
-Details of the Focus entity are displayed at the top of the Track panel.
+Details of the Focus entity are displayed at the top of the right-hand Track panel.